OctoConsulting/workshop-watsonxai-foundations/self-guided-labs/level-1/lab-01-intro-to-prompt-engineering/prompt-engineering/prompt-engineering-basics.md

 **Decoding** is the process of finding the output sequence given the input sequence:

 - **Greedy decoding** selects the word with the highest probability at each step of the decoding process.
 - **Sampling decoding** selects words from a probability distribution at each step:
   - **Temperature** refers to selecting high- or low-probability words.
 Higher temperature values lead to more variability.
   - **Top-p** (nucleus sampling) refers to selecting the smallest set of words whose cumulative probability exceeds p.
   - **Top-k** refers to selecting k words with the highest probabilities at each step.
 Higher values lead to more variability.

+An advantage of greedy decoding is that you will see reproducible results.
+This can be useful for testing.
+Setting temperature to 0 in a sampling decoding approach gives the same variance as greedy decoding.

 <img src="../images/2.3-0.png" width="80%" alt="prompt" />